 All members of the Council of Trustees are elected at the AGM in May.

-The date for the next AGM (2018) will be on Sunday 13th May.
+The date for the next AGM (2019) will be announced nearer the time.

 Members can volunteer for any of the other committees at any time during the year.
 Fresh ideas and enthusiasm are always welcome!